andikleen/pmu-tools/README.md

 ## toplev.py:

-Do cycle decomposition on a workload: estimate on which part of the CPU pipeline it bottlenecks.
+Do cycle decomposition on a workload: estimate on which part of the CPU pipeline the bottle neck occurs.
 The bottlenecks are expressed as a tree with different levels (max 4).
 Each bottleneck is only meaningful if the parent higher level crossed the threshold (it acts similar to a binary search).
 The tool automatically only prints meaningful ratios,